AaronSmulian2004/MAST-POE/README.md

 The following changes were made during the refactoring phase:

-    Centralized state management in App.tsx using the useState hook to create a more organized single version of truth.
+    Centralised state management in App.tsx using the useState hook to create a more organised single version of truth.

     Improved CSS with new colours.